-The lower half is divided into 3 main regions:
+The lower half is divided into three central regions:

 - Anterior mediastinum (or anterosuperior mediastinum): The anterior mediastinum is present only on the left side and contains some small arteries in addition to the lymph nodes.

-- Middle (or visceral) mediastinum : The middle mediastinum is the largest portion and contains the heart, the blood vessels, including those that travel from the lungs to the heart, and the lymph nodes.
+- Middle (or visceral) mediastinum: The middle mediastinum is the most significant portion and includes the heart, the blood vessels, including those that travel from the lungs to nature, and the lymph nodes.

-- Posterior (or paravertebral) mediastinum : The posterior mediastinum contains the esophagus, many blood vessels, and mediastinal nerves and lymph nodes.
+- Posterior (or paravertebral) mediastinum: The posterior mediastinum contains the esophagus, blood vessels, and mediastinal nerves and lymph nodes.

 The mediastinal masses

-Mediastinal masses are often first noticed when a scan is done to evaluate chest-related symptoms, such as cough, shortness of breath, or other symptoms.
+Mediastinal masses are often first noticed when a scan is done to evaluate chest-related symptoms, such as cough, shortness of breath, or other signs.

-Most of the masses in the mediastinum are small and do not have any symptoms.
+Most of the masses in the mediastinum are minor and do not have any symptoms.

-The age of an individual and the location of a mediastinal mass are important when considering a diagnosis.
+An individual’s age and the location of a mediastinal mass are essential when considering a diagnosis.

 In children, mediastinal masses occur most often in the posterior mediastinum and are usually benign (not cancer).

-In contrast, adult mediastinal masses are more common in the anterior mediastinum and often malignant (cancerous).
+In contrast, adult mediastinal masses are more common in the anterior mediastinum and are often malignant (cancerous).

 Masses in the middle mediastinum most often represent lymph nodes enlarged by a malignant, infectious, or inflammatory process.

-Masses in the posterior mediastinum are usually benign tumors or cysts that originate in the nerves that are present in this area (neurogenic tumors) or in the esophagus (duplication cysts of the foregut).
+Masses in the posterior mediastinum are usually benign tumors or cysts in the nerves present in this area (neurogenic tumors) or the esophagus (duplication cysts of the foregut).

-Cancers like lymphomas (both Hodgkin lymphoma and non-Hodgkins lymphomas ), some germ cell tumors occur in the mediastinum.
+Cancers like lymphomas (Hodgkin and non-Hodgkins lymphomas ) and some germ cell tumors occur in the mediastinum.